Roger Dawson: Bandleader

-Dawson continued to play and compose and appeared at George Wien's 1983 New York's Kool Jazz Festival with his own jazz septet playing his compositions featuring Hilton Ruiz, piano, Claudio Roditi, brass, John Purcell, reeds, Anthony Cox, bass, John Betsch, drums and Milton Cardona on percussion.
+Dawson continued to play and compose and appeared at George Wien's 1983 Kool Jazz Festival in New York with his own jazz septet, playing his compositions featuring Hilton Ruiz, piano, Claudio Roditi, brass, John Purcell, reeds, Anthony Cox, bass, John Betsch, drums, and Milton Cardona on percussion.
 (Reviewed by Jon Pareles, N.Y.
-Times and Tony Sabournin, Latin N.Y.)
-This group was featured on his album Roger Dawson Septet "New York Time" recorded by Rudy Van Gelder at his Englewood, New Jersey studio.
+Times, and Tony Sabournin, Latin N.Y.)
+This group was featured on his album Roger Dawson Septet "New York Time," recorded by Rudy Van Gelder at his Englewood, New Jersey studio.

 Retirement

 In the mid-eighties, Roger Dawson returned to the business side of broadcasting as an account executive in national radio sales with Katz Radio (now Katz Communications) for ten years.
-He then moved to CBS Radio Representatives as the New York office Team Manager where he was hired away by Hispanic Broadcasting Corporation to be the Director of Marketing for its two New York radio properties.
+He then moved to CBS Radio Representatives as the New York office team manager, where he was hired away by Hispanic Broadcasting Corporation to be the director of marketing for its two New York radio properties.

 Recently, Dawson moved to Metairie, Louisiana, adjacent to New Orleans.
-He still composes, plays the piano and plans to become involved with jazz education and the development of jazz Public Broadcasting in New Orleans.
+He still composes, plays the piano, and plans to become involved with jazz education and the development of jazz public broadcasting in New Orleans.